microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

 - [Non-Visual Elements](./xaml-designer-suggested-actions-extensibility-nonvisualelements.md)
 - [Customization](./xaml-designer-suggested-actions-extensibility-customization.md)

-In Visual Studio 2019 16.7 Preview 3 we added extensibility support for "XAML Suggested Actions"
+In Visual Studio 2019 16.7 Preview 3 we added extensibility support for "XAML Suggested Actions".
+The feature will be release for GA in 16.10.
->**Note:** This API is still in the preview stage and is available in Visual Studio 16.8 Preview versions.
-However, since this feature is not going to GA for 16.8, it will be disabled in 16.8 Preview 6 (due to our process of building the GA from the last Preview) and re-enabled in 16.9 Preview 1.
 >
->Our current plan is to release it in 16.9, which is a long-term servicing release, allowing you time to adapt your delivery process.
-This plan is preliminary and could be changed based on feature completeness.

-To enable "Xaml Suggested Actions" for any control, a `SuggestedActionProvider` feature provider should be created and registered in metadata.
+To enable "Xaml Suggested Actions" for any control, you can create a `SuggestedActionProvider` feature provider ([example](#provider-example)) and register it in metadata ([example](#metadata-example)).

->*A Control could have multiple Suggested Actions providers.
+>*A Control can have multiple Suggested Actions providers.
 Each provider will be shown as a separate tab in the Suggested Actions UI.*

 Example:
 ```cs